-Under the Illinois RPS, Illinois electric utilities serve as the counterparty buyers of RECs under REC delivery contracts (with those REC purchases funded through non-bypassable charges assessed to those utilities' ratepayers outlined in the paragraph above).
-122 The analysis in this chapter outlines the quantities of RECs presently under contract, and the remaining quantities needing to be brought under contract, to meet the applicable RPS percentage goal of each utility's retail customer load.
+Under the Illinois RPS, Illinois electric utilities serve as the counterparty buyers of RECs under REC delivery contracts (with those REC purchases funded through non-bypassable charges assessed to those utilities' ratepayers outlined in the paragraph above).121 The analysis in this chapter outlines the quantities of RECs presently under contract, and the remaining quantities needing to be brought under contract, to meet the applicable RPS percentage goal of each utility's retail customer load.
 The graphs and tables in this chapter outline RPS progress by RECs under contract for Commonwealth Edison Company, Ameren Illinois, and MidAmerican Energy Company.

-122 As discussed in Chapter 8, a portion of contracts for the Illinois Solar for All Program feature the Illinois Power Agency as the counterparty buyer rather than one of the utilities.
+121 As discussed in Chapter 8, a portion of contracts for the Illinois Solar for All Program feature the Illinois Power Agency as the counterparty buyer rather than one of the utilities.

-As used in this Chapter, a "goal" is intended to mean an overall percentage of load to be procured in the form of RECs for a given year based upon that year's mandated RPS requirement.123 By contrast, a "target" is the number of RECs for a specific procurement event or program based upon a specific goal or numerical mandate.
+As used in this Chapter, a "goal" is intended to mean an overall percentage of load to be procured in the form of RECs for a given year based upon that year's mandated RPS requirement.122 By contrast, a "target" is the number of RECs for a specific procurement event or program based upon a specific goal or numerical mandate.

-The Tables and Figures contained in this chapter of the draft 2024 Long-Term Plan are based on data as of October 16, 2023, and will be updated when this plan is filed for ICC Approval, and again when the final 2024 Long-Term Plan is published after ICC approval.- The Agency intends to begin releasing quarterly updated REC and Budget forecasts on the Agency's website beginning in 2024.
+The Tables and Figures contained in this chapter of the 2024 Long-Term Plan are based on data as of October 16, 2023, and will be updated when the final 2024 Long-Term Plan is published after ICC approval.
+The Agency intends to begin releasing quarterly updated REC and Budget forecasts on the Agency's website beginning in 2024.